 - 12 oz. beer

-How Much Alcohol Does It Takes To Make You “Impaired”?
-It Depends On Several Factors:
+How Much Alcohol Does It Take To Become “Impaired?”

 - How many ounces of alcohol you have consumed.